ASalem404/Learning-Notes/DBMS/SQL.md

       => a in germany has different behaviors
   - charactersets and collations can be determined at the beginning of the table creation or at the end of each query using keyword COLLATE.

+- ## Transaction Lifecycle

+  The transaction lifecycle in a Database Management System (DBMS) involves a series of steps that ensure data consistency and integrity while multiple users access and modify the database concurrently.
+The key phases of a transaction's lifecycle are:

+  1. **Begin Transaction:** The first step in a transaction's lifecycle is the initiation.
+     When a user or application begins a transaction, the DBMS marks the start of the transaction and records the current state of the database.
+     This is often done using a "BEGIN TRANSACTION" or "START TRANSACTION" command.

+  2. **Execution:** In this phase, the user or application performs various database operations, such as INSERT, UPDATE, DELETE, or SELECT statements.
+     These operations can modify the data in the database.

+  3. **Commit or Rollback:** After executing the required operations, the user or application must decide whether to commit the transaction or roll it back.
+     Committing means that all the changes made during the transaction become permanent and are saved in the database.
+     Rolling back means that all the changes are discarded, and the database is reverted to the state it was in before the transaction started.

+  4. **Commit:** If the user or application decides to commit the transaction, the DBMS ensures that all the changes made during the transaction are saved in a way that guarantees data consistency and integrity.
+Once committed, the changes are permanent and visible to other transactions.

+  5. **Rollback:** If the user or application decides to rollback the transaction, the DBMS discards all the changes made during the transaction, ensuring that the database remains in a consistent state as it was before the transaction started.

+  6. **End Transaction:** After committing or rolling back the transaction, the DBMS marks the end of the transaction.
+     This releases any locks or resources held by the transaction and frees up the database for other transactions.

+  7. **Concurrency Control:** Throughout the transaction lifecycle, the DBMS enforces concurrency control to ensure that multiple transactions can run concurrently without causing conflicts.
+     Techniques like locking, timestamps, and multiversion concurrency control are used to manage this.

+  8. **Isolation Levels:** Different DBMSs offer various isolation levels, such as Read Uncommitted, Read Committed, Repeatable Read, and Serializable, which define the visibility of data modifications made by one transaction to other concurrently executing transactions.
+The choice of isolation level can affect how transactions interact with each other.

+  9. **Deadlock Detection and Resolution:** DBMSs implement mechanisms to detect and resolve deadlocks that may occur when multiple transactions compete for resources.
+Deadlocks can disrupt the normal execution of transactions, and the DBMS is responsible for managing and resolving them.

+  10. **Logging and Recovery:** The DBMS logs all the changes made during a transaction in a transaction log.
+      This log is essential for recovering the database in case of system failures.
+      It helps the DBMS to bring the database back to a consistent state after a crash or error.

+  The transaction lifecycle is crucial for ensuring data integrity, consistency, and reliability in a multi-user DBMS environment.
+  It helps manage the interactions between multiple concurrent transactions and ensures that the database remains in a consistent state despite concurrent modifications.

+- ## Redo and Transaction Logs

+  In a Database Management System (DBMS), particularly in the context of relational database systems like Oracle, you typically encounter two types of logs: Redo Logs and Transaction Logs.
+These logs play a critical role in ensuring data consistency, durability, and recovery in the event of a system failure.
+Let's explore each of these types of logs:

+  - **Redo Logs:**

+    - **Purpose:** Redo Logs, often referred to as Redo Log Files or simply Redo Logs, are a type of log file used primarily in Oracle Database systems.
+      Their primary purpose is to record all changes made to the database, such as INSERTs, UPDATEs, DELETEs, and other modifications, in a sequential manner.
+    - **Data Changes:** Redo Logs contain a chronological record of the SQL statements or actions performed on the database, but not the actual data changes.
+      For example, if an UPDATE statement changes a row's value, the specifics of the change will be logged in the Redo Log but not the row's old and new values.
+    - **Recovery:** Redo Logs are crucial for database recovery.
+      They allow the DBMS to reapply changes that were made but not yet written to the data files in the event of a system crash or other failure.
+    - **Cyclic Usage:** Redo Logs are typically used in a cyclical manner.
+Once a Redo Log file is filled, the DBMS switches to the next available Redo Log file.
+      This process continues in a circular fashion.
+Archived Redo Logs can be saved for longer-term recovery.

+  - **Transaction Logs (Transaction Log Files):**

+    - **Purpose:** Transaction Logs, often referred to as Transaction Log Files, are used in various database systems, including Microsoft SQL Server.
+      These logs serve a similar purpose to Redo Logs in Oracle but may contain more detailed information depending on the DBMS.
+    - **Data Changes:** Transaction Logs record changes made to the database.
+      They may include not only the SQL statements or actions but also the specific data changes, including both the original and modified values.
+    - **Recovery:** Transaction Logs are essential for database recovery, enabling the DBMS to replay transactions and maintain data integrity in case of system crashes or other failures.
+    - **Point-in-Time Recovery:** In some DBMSs, transaction logs support point-in-time recovery, allowing the database to be restored to a specific moment in time by replaying transactions up to that point.

+  While the terminology and implementation details may vary between different database systems, the fundamental concept of using logs to record and recover changes remains consistent.
+  Both Redo Logs and Transaction Logs play a critical role in ensuring the consistency and durability of the database in the face of failures and for supporting features like replication, backup, and point-in-time recovery.

 - ## Indexes

   - indexes are a powerful tool used in the background of a database to speed up querying.